Mellbourn/cleanup-branches/README.md

 It automatically removes merged branches, locally and remotely.
 It then prompts for each unmerged branch whether you want to remove it or not.

+It is assumed that the main branch that should be merged to is named `main`, not `master`.

 ## Installation

 ```bash